core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ~~~~~~~~~~~
 {: #fig-additional-context-information title="Additions to the OSCORE Security Context" artwork-align="center"}

-Upon receiving a secure CoAP message, a recipient endpoint relies on the sender endpoint's public key, in order to verify the counter signature conveyed in the COSE Object.
+Upon receiving a secure CoAP message, a recipient endpoint relies on the sender endpoint's public key, in order to verify the counter signature of the COSE Object.

-If not already stored in the Recipient Context associated to the sender endpoint, the recipient endpoint retrieves the public key from a trusted key repository.
-In such a case, the correct binding between the sender endpoint and the retrieved public key must be assured, for instance by means of public key certificates.
+If not already stored in the Recipient Context associated to the sender endpoint, the recipient endpoint retrieves the public key from a key repository trusted to ensure the correct association between the public key and the identifier of the sender endpoint.
+The correct binding between the sender endpoint and the retrieved public key must be assured, for instance by means of public key certificates.
 Further discussion about how public keys can be handled and retrieved in the group is provided in {{ssec-provisioning-of-public-keys}}.

+An endpoint receives its own Sender ID from the Group Manager upon joining the group.
+That Sender ID is valid only within that group, and is unique within the same group.
+Endpoints which are configured only as silent servers do not have an Sender ID.

 The Sender Key/IV stored in the Sender Context and the Recipient Keys/IVs stored in the Recipient Contexts are derived according to the same scheme defined in Section 3.2 of {{I-D.ietf-core-object-security}}.